fd-col/fd-col.github.io/_posts/2022-02-17-2CNN balls classification.md

 tags: [CNN, Python, Google Colab]
 ---

-<p>The goal of this study had been to create a simple CNN (Convolutional Neural Network) able to identify a specific dataset. </p>
+<p>The goal of this study had been to create a simple CNN (Convolutional Neural Network) able to identify a specific dataset.</p>
 <hr>
-<p>The dataset had been choosen among those present on <a href="https://www.kaggle.com/">Kaggle</a></p>.
+<p>The dataset had been choosen among those available for free on <a href="https://www.kaggle.com/">Kaggle</a>.</p>

-<p>From the starting dataset, we extracted 5 classes related to different types of ball: baseballs, basketballs, beach balls, billiard balls and bowling balls.
-In addition, some samples were set aside for verification.</p>
+<p>From the starting dataset, we extracted <em>five classes</em> in relation to five different types of ball: baseballs, basketballs, beach balls, billiard balls and bowling balls.
+In addition, part of the samples were set aside for verification.</p>

 <img alt="Ball example" src="/assets/img/clasificador_bolas0.png" />